GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

         up_type: forward-hl1gs
         coarse_type: ge

-If GEOS cannot represent the requested configuration as valid hypreDrive YAML, it automatically falls back to the legacy GEOS HYPRE setup path.
-This keeps existing inputs working even when they use options that are not yet translated to hypreDrive.
+If GEOS cannot represent the requested configuration as valid hypredrive YAML, it automatically falls back to the legacy GEOS HYPRE setup path.
+This keeps existing inputs working even when they use options that are not yet translated to hypredrive.

 Common cases that currently stay on the legacy HYPRE path are: